-"Warning and Braking", this allows the system to warn the driver of a possible closer collisions with the vehicle in front using audible/visual warnings.

-- This setting provides less reaction time than the "Far" and "Medium" settings, which allows for a more dynamic driving experience. - More dynamic or aggressive drivers that want to avoid frequent warnings may prefer this setting.
+- When the sensitivity of FCW is set to the "Near" setting and the system status is "Warning and Braking", this allows the system to warn the driver of a possible closer collision with the vehicle in front using audible/visual warnings. - This setting provides less reaction time than the "Far" and "Medium" settings, which allows for a more dynamic driving experience. - More dynamic or aggressive drivers that want to avoid frequent warnings may prefer this setting.